Unternehmen Shop

 Here, the food is roasted in a pan at high temperatures (up to 300 °C) without adding fat.

-Show tip
+Show roasting tip

 Braise